PhantomVRTranslate/PhantomVR/README.md

 This project is being managed by [Drew Stukey](https://github.com/stukey524), [Jon Halloran](https://github.com/JonHalloran), [Michael Vasquez-Pompili](https://github.com/Mpompili), and [Nick Welch](https://github.com/nwelchr).

 ## What we're actually proposing:
 We will be adding on to the React VR library to allow to people create responsive, flexible, and modular sites.
 We will add semantic class names/components/ids/tags/etc. (TBD) that developers can import to easily structure their websites.
-We will provide them a framework for creating simple websites based on the pre-existing `React` framework.
+We will provide them a framework for creating simple websites based on the pre-existing React framework.

 ## MVPs:

+### Demo Site

+We essentially want to start with a template that uses our components.
+We are keeping the elements simple, clean, reusable, and uncomplicated in accordance with VR and React design principles.
+This will be important for the developer showcase as well as to demonstrate how all our components will fit together and be responsive.

 ### NPM *(Primary MVP)*